Backpacking Trip Through Asia For Men

 Even if you use the cheap airline (Air Asia would be best in this specific case) you can save a bit more money by booking this as two separate flights.
 First book HCMC to Kuala Lumpur, then book KL to Jakarta.
 It won’t save you a lot, but it will save you maybe $10 and take a few extra minutes to do it.

 The earlier you can book those flights the cheaper they will be also, but when backpacking many people want to keep their options open and book last minute.
 It is a trade off you make for added flexibility which is one of the best parts about being a digital nomad.
+When comparing Asian travel vs Latin American travel the prices for flights were often 4 times as high over in that part of the world.

 There are plenty of ways to save money backpacking across Southeast Asia by taking buses or vans from city to city.
 They will cost a lot less than flying, but you need to book them in the right way also.